JasmineZhen218/BiGraph4TME/README.md

 # BiGraph4TME
-This repo is the official implementation for the `BiGraph` method introduced in **Bi-level Graph Learning Unveils Prognosis-Relevant Breast Tumor Microenvironment Patterns**.
+This repo is the official implementation for the `BiGraph` method introduced in *Bi-level Graph Learning Unveils Prognosis-Relevant Tumor Microenvironment Patterns from Breast Multiplexed Digital Pathology*.

 BiGraph is an unsupervised learning method for multi-scale discovery of tumor microenvironments (TME).
 It relies on the construction of a bi-level graph model: